Central Vermont Railway: CN and NECR: 1923-present

-On December 12, 1927, the Central Vermont Railway entered receivership again, and was reorganized January 31, 1930, to form a new company of the same name.
+On December 12, 1927, in the aftermath of the Great Vermont Flood of 1927, the Central Vermont Railway entered receivership again, and was reorganized January 31, 1930, to form a new company of the same name.

 While the Central Vermont was no longer independent, it kept much of its corporate identity and was run as a separate railroad from the rest of the CN system.
 As the grip of the Great Depression eased, the railroad became a relatively successful arm of the CN network until the postwar period.
 It moved a wide range of freight from general merchandise and furniture to milk and agricultural products.

 During the 1950s, diesels from CN began to appear on the Central Vermont, with the last steam locomotive ending service in 1957.
 The 1960s were an especially-rough period due to declining traffic, rising costs, and falling revenues.

 Under the Grand Trunk and later the Canadian National, the Central Vermont system saw many of its unprofitable branch lines abandoned.
 The CN continued to operate the CV as a modestly successful system; however, in the process leading up to the privatization of the CN, which took place on November 28, 1995, several non-core routes were identified for sale, one of then being the CV.

-On February 3, 1995, the CN sold the CV mainline from New London, Connecticut, to East Alburg, Vermont, to shortline operating company RailTex, which renamed the property the New England Central Railroad.
+On February 3, 1995, the CN sold the CV mainline from New London, Connecticut, to East Alburg, Vermont, to shortline operating company RailTex, which renamed the operation the New England Central Railroad.
 RailTex was merged into RailAmerica in 2000.
 Genesee & Wyoming acquired RailAmerica at the end of 2012.
 Operations have continued as before.